-Cricut is a household name in the crafting world with many serious crafters owning a Cricut machine or two in their art room.
-Out of the cutting machines it has released in the past few years, which Cricut machine is best?
-We compare its flagship Cricut Maker and its predecessors, the Explore Air 2 and Explore Air, to help you pick which one to gift yourself in 2020.
+Cricut is a household name in the crafting world, with many serious crafters owning a Cricut machine or two in their art room.
+Out of the cutting machines it has released in the past few years, which is the best Cricut machine?
+We compare its flagship Cricut Maker and its predecessors, the Explore Air 2 and the Explore Air, to help you pick the best Cricut machine for your crafting needs.

 The Best Cricut Machine (2020): Maker vs Explore Line Comparison Chart